aleon1220/kiwiki/readme.md

 Don't rely on the cloud 100%.
 Have local copies of your digital material.

-- **2020-11-10=** I totally confirm that i lost my google docs wiki file.
+- **2020-11-10=** I confirm that i lost my google docs wiki file.
 I should have been more careful.
 - **2021-04-07=** processing inbox category.
 Moved intro below About Project

+## The Computer as a modern day to day tool

+A Computer as a tool has a CPU processor, memory RAM, storage in form of a drive, connectivity via network card or wifi, graphics visualization via a monitor.
+The operating system has tools to manage and interact with all the described above.

+The categories are:
+- **General Info**
+1. Processing
+2. Memory
+3. Storage
+4. Networking
+5. Graphics

+## The CLI Shell
+there are many: bash, fish, Zshell

-## CLI Shell keyboard shortcuts
+### CLI Shell keyboard shortcuts

 - `ctrl + a`  moves cursor to beginning of line (a alphabet or first letter)
 - `ctrl + e`  moves cursor to end of line (Is also kinda close to letter `a` in the US keyboard)